saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium-grid.md

 id: selenium-grid
 title: Selenium Grid and Sauce Labs
 sidebar_label: Selenium Grid
-description: Provides an overview of Selenium Grid, set up instructions, when to use it, and when to avoid it.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Testing new features and bug fixes is vital to enable quick software development.
 Selenium Grid helps with this by allowing concurrent execution of WebDriver tests across different browsers, platforms, and devices on multiple remote machines.

-In short, Selenium Grid:
-* Provides an easy way to run tests in parallel on multiple machines.
-* Allows testing on different browser versions.
-* Enables cross platform testing.
+While building your own testing infrastructure with Selenium Grid might be interesting and fun, maintaining it becomes a huge challenge over time due to the continued releases of new browser versions, browser drivers, operating systems, and mobile devices.
+Large amount of time needs to be invested in order to set up a fine tuned Selenium Grid that supports cross browser, cross platform, and cross device testing.

+By executing your tests on Sauce Labs, aside of getting a solid testing infrastructure, a wide range of features gets added on top, such as:
+- Live debugging, video recording, command tracing, screenshots, and exception highlighting to enable easy debugging on the Sauce Labs [tests results dashboard](/test-results/viewing-test-results/).
+- Sharing test results securely between team members by configuring [users and teams](/basics/acct-team-mgmt-hub/).
+- Understanding how your application renders on every device and operating system by analyzing results from [Front-End Performance Testing](/performance/).
+- Interpreting test results over time and identifying failure patterns across through [Insights](/insights/).
+- Benefitting from the integrations Sauce Labs has with all major [CI/CD platforms](/ci/).

 ## What You'll Learn
-* How Selenium Grid works and how to set it up.
-* How to use Selenium Grid and its components.
 * How to extend Selenium Grid with Sauce Labs.
 * How to move from Selenium Grid to Sauce Labs.